akgmage/data-structures-and-algorithms/README.md

 - Reverse Nodes in k-group
 - Reorder List
 - Swapping Nodes in a Linked List
-- Swapping Nodes in Ppairs
+- Swapping Nodes in Pairs
+- reverse Nodes in Even Length Groups